Last Updated 5 days ago

 Konark Sun Temple, Konark, Odisha

 The Konark Sun Temple is a historic Hindu temple dedicated to the Sun God (Surya) located in Konark, Odisha, India.
+In the race for the top 100+ most ancient temples in India, The Konark Sun Temple, Konark, Odisha stands at the 3rd position.
 Here are some details about this magnificent temple

 The Konark Sun Temple stands as a symbol of Odisha’s rich cultural heritage and architectural legacy, attracting tourists and pilgrims from around the world to witness its splendor and grandeur.